MampiononaRajaoferason/Microfinance-Data-Integration-with-Talend-ETL-Process/README.md

 # Program Flow
 - **Flow Schema:** (To Be Designed)

-# ETL Pipeline Architecture and Design
+# Architecture and Design and Data Model
+The microfinance data integration project is designed to efficiently consolidate and process financial data from three distinct sources: "encours.csv," "debs.csv," and "remb.csv."
+These sources include information about outstanding loans, customer details, disbursements, and loan repayments.
+The project's architectural design revolves around an Extract, Transform, Load (ETL) process with a specific focus on Slowly Changing Dimension 2 (SCD2) handling.

 The ETL pipeline is structured into several stages, each serving a specific purpose in the data integration process.

 ### 1. Landing Zone

-- **Purpose:** The landing zone is the initial repository for raw source data files.
+The project initiates in the "Landing Zone," where the raw data files, "encours.csv," "debs.csv," and "remb.csv," are expected to be deposited.
+The landing zone serves as the entry point for data into the ETL process.
 - **Considerations:**
   - **Performance Optimization:** Optimize file ingestion and loading processes.
   - **Error Handling:** Implement error handling for file ingestion and log issues.